stravos97/organise-files-folders-front-end/organize_gui/README.md

 *   **`run.sh` / `run.bat`:** Provide simple scripts to activate a virtual environment (if needed) and run `python app.py`, making it easy for users to start the application directly from the source directory.

 This step-by-step process builds the application incrementally, starting with the core logic and progressively adding UI layers and features.

+## License

+This project uses the MIT License - see the LICENSE file for details (if one exists in the repository).

+## Credits

+- [organize-tool](https://github.com/tfeldmann/organize) - The powerful organization engine that makes this possible.